Tochukwunwafororizu/osticket-prereqs/README.md

 </p>
 <br />

-Next is to attempt to load osTicket site in the IIS and to do that go to sites- Default- osTicket and click on Browse 80(http) and see what happens.
+Next is to attempt to load osTicket site in the IIS and to do that go to sites- Default- osTicket and click on Browse 80(http) and it should work.
 </p>
 <img src="https://i.imgur.com/ZP4zt6D.png"